vmchura/claude-desktop-linux-flake/README.md

 # How it works

 Claude Desktop is an Electron application.
-That means the majority of the application is inside an `app.asar` archive.
+That means the majority of the application is inside an `app.asar` archive, which usually contains minified Javascript, HTML, and CSS, along with images and a few other things.

 Despite there being no official Linux Claude Desktop release, the vast majority of the code is completely cross-platform.